rosell-dk/webp-convert/README.md

 - *WebPConvert* checks that it will be possible to write a file at the destination
 - *WebPConvert* checks whether the converter actually produced a file at the destination

-Basically, there are three ways for image conversion:
-- Using a PHP extension (eg `gd` or `imagick`)
-- Executing a binary directly using an `exec()` call (eg `cwebp`)
-- Connecting to a cloud service which does the conversion (eg `EWWW`)

-Converters based on a PHP extension should be your first choice.
-They are faster than other methods and they don't rely on server-side `exec()` calls (which may cause security risks).
-However, the `gd` converter doesn't support lossless conversion, so you may want to skip it when converting PNG images.
-Converters that execute a binary are also very fast (~ 50ms).
-Converters that delegate the conversion process to a cloud service are much slower (~ one second), but work on *almost* any shared hosts (as opposed to the other methods).
-This makes the cloud-based converters an ideal last resort.
-They generally require you to *purchase* a paid plan, but the API key for [EWWW Image Optimizer](https://ewww.io) is very cheap.
-Beware though that you may encounter down-time whenever the cloud service is unavailable.

 #### imagick
 *Best, but rarely available on shared hosts*